 Valpo students will log in using their normal campus log in credentials, just as they would do when logging in to DataVU.
 It’s important to make sure you’re using your campus username NOT your full e-mail address, and your Valpo password.
 If you are having trouble with your Valpo log-in, we are not able to reset your password or offer support.
 The IT HelpDesk would be able to assist you with that.

 TerraDotta, while integrated with our campus systems, is not constantly connected and pulling information.
 It does a batch refresh overnight.
 For some, when they begin an application, they may see that they need to show proof of ID.
 You do NOT need to do so.
 The system uses the date of birth entered in the student’s campus record to verify they are an adult and can legally sign documents, but it may not connect and pull this until it refreshes overnight.
 If you see this, it should correct by the next day.
-If you have any issues, contact the study abroad office.
+If you have any issues, contact the Office of Global Education.

 Non-Valpo students will be able to create a log in and password through the site using their e-mail address.
 You will need to show proof of ID to verify your date of birth, but if you are uploading a passport copy, that will be sufficient.
-If you are in the process of applying for a passport, please e-mail a copy of a photo ID verifying your date of birth to OIP Study Abroad and we will mark that requirement for you.
+If you are in the process of applying for a passport, please e-mail a copy of a photo ID verifying your date of birth to the Office of Global Education and we will mark that requirement for you.

 Each program page will outline application requirements.

-For all semester & year programs, as well as Non-Valpo programs, students are required to have a meeting with a study abroad program advisor to go over details of the program, cost and funding information, and how the process will work.
+For all semester & year programs, as well as Non-Valpo programs, students are required to have a meeting with their program advisor to go over details of the program, cost and funding information, and how the process will work.
 Students will also have time to ask any questions or share concerns.

 Students are welcome to meet with their program advisor as many times as they like, but must meet at least once as part of the initial application.